 While it may be an effective remediation technique, it needs to be done right.
 You can’t just do it with any paint you want.
 You can’t simply go to your local Home Depot and pick up the cheapest type of paint, spend an afternoon and get it done.
 It just isn’t quite that simple.

 However, the good news is that it can be done.
-The better news is that we have created a very extensive article on the topic that you might just want to read.
+The better news is that we have created a very extensive article on the topic that you might want to read.

-Do as much as possible to limit the spread of the dust, which is what you will be inhaling if you aren’t wearing the adequate respirator that will help you get the job done.
+Do as much as possible to limit the spread of the dust.
+It is what you will be inhaling if you aren’t wearing the adequate respirator that will help you get the job done.
 There’s a whole section and article we have written that goes into a great deal of detail on how you can remove the paint.
 It touches on many of the different things you need to be aware of.

-Some people choose to do it in old clothing that they have lying around at home – that really isn’t our recommendation as that type of clothing doesn’t provide the same level of protection that a professional suit will.
+Some people choose to do it in old clothing lying around at home.
+It isn’t our recommendation as that type of clothing doesn’t provide the same level of protection that a professional suit will.
 You can get them pretty cheap if you look in the right places.
 The article additionally talks about the appropriate respirator that you need to be wearing for the purpose.

 Should you encapsulate lead paint or have it removed?

-This includes covering everything up with plastic sheeting but also cleaning afterwards using HEPA filters.
-Additionally, it requires turning off the air filtration system so it doesn’t end up going in there, and making sure that both vents, floors, doors and any surface is covered up that isn’t being used.
+This includes covering everything up with plastic sheeting and cleaning afterward using HEPA filters.
+It requires turning off the air filtration system, so it doesn’t end up going in there.
+Ensure that both vents and any surface are covered up that isn’t being used.
 On top of that, furniture and other objects should be taken out of the house for the project.